Gelitin

-Gelitin (stylized in lowercase as gelitin) is a group of four artists from Vienna, Austria.
+Gelitin (stylized in lowercase as gelitin) is an Austrian artist collective formed in Vienna.
 The group was formerly known as Gelatin, and changed their name in 2005.
-They are known for creating art events in the tradition of Relational Aesthetics, often with a sense of humor.
+They are known for creating art events in the tradition of relational aesthetics, often with a sense of humor.

 Works

-One of Gelitin's best known art projects occurred in March 2000, during a six-month tenure in a vacant space in the former World Trade Center (WTC), secured through a Lower Manhattan Cultural Council program for artist residencies.
-The group removed one of the windows on the 91st floor of the North Tower and temporarily installed a narrow balcony, while a helicopter flew around the scene, taking photographs for their book The B-Thing.
-The book was published in 2001 and had even by that time taken on an air of urban legend.
+One of Gelitin's best known art projects occurred in March 2000.
+During a six-month lease in a vacant space at the 91st floor of the World Trade Center's North Tower (WTC1), where the lease was secured through a Lower Manhattan Cultural Council program for resident artists, the group of four (then known as Gelatin) removed one of the windows on the same floor and installed, temporarily, a narrow balcony made of secured wooden panels.
+For a while, a helicopter chartered by the crew flew around the building, taking photographs of the jutting balcony for their upcoming book, The B-Thing, which takes the name of the art project itself.
+The balcony stood for 19 minutes before being dismantled and the glass pane restored.
+The book was published in July 2001 and had even, by that time, taken on an air of urban legend.

+The floor on which the project was conducted, the 91st, was the topmost one from which anyone could have escaped after American Airlines Flight 11 had struck the North Tower.
+No one from floor 92nd and upwards survived.

 Another of their projects is a gigantic plush toy: a 55 m reclining pink Bunny installed on Colletto Fava (near Genoa, Italy), intended to remain there until 2025.

 In November 2005, the group had a show at Leo Koenig, Inc. in New York, a project called Tantamounter 24/7.
 The artists called their project a "gigantic, complex and very clever machine", which functioned as a kind of art-copier.
 The group erected a barrier blocking off one half of the space, locking themselves inside for one week.
 They asked visitors to insert items that they wanted copied into an opening through the barrier; hand-made copies were later returned through another opening.